raganwald/raganwald.github.com/_posts/2022-02-14-help-wanted-explained.md

 ### affordances for twins

-In the siblings interface, each square represents one disc, and only those discs that can move have affordances.
+In the original hanoing interface, each square represents one disc, and only those discs that can move have affordances.
 In the initial position, for example, only the top disc can move, and therefore the affordances in the siblings interface looks like this:

 ![Siblings Initial Choice](/assets/images/wordloid/siblings-initial-choice.png)